 - Recognized authority on diagnosing and treating language and learning disabilities through word retention methods

-Catherine Honig (CMB, Industrial/Organizational Psychology)
+Catherine Honig (CPSA, Industrial/Organizational Psychology)

 - Delivered a presentation (along with Jean Mandernach, Grand Canyon University, and Sherri Restauri Carson, University of Alabama-Huntsville, entitled MERLOT Psychology Collection: An Exploration of Exceptional Online Learning Resources for 2012 at the Sloan-C/MERLOT Fifth International Symposium on Annual Emerging Technologies for Online Learning.
 Their presentation was nominated for a Sloan-C Effective Practices Award.
 Honig, who serves as editor of the MERLOT Psychology Editorial Board was asked to serve as track chair for the 2013 conference.